Veer555/Other-/README.md

 }

 Remember that this is a basic example to get you started.
 You will need to expand and enhance the code to include win condition checks, end-game handling, player feedback, and more.

+using UnityEngine;
+using UnityEngine.UI;

+public class Cell : MonoBehaviour
+{
+    private int player = 0; // 0 for empty, 1 for player 1, 2 for player 2
+    private int x;
+    private int y;
+    private TicTacToeGame gameController;
+    public Text cellText;

+    public void SetCoordinates(int xCoord, int yCoord)
+    {
+        x = xCoord;
+        y = yCoord;
+    }

+    public bool IsEmpty()
+    {
+        return player == 0;
+    }

+    public void SetPlayer(int playerNumber)
+    {
+        if (IsEmpty())
+        {
+            player = playerNumber;
+            UpdateCellText();
+            gameController.MakeMove(this);
+        }
+    }

+    public int GetPlayer()
+    {
+        return player;
+    }

+    public void SetTicTacToeGame(TicTacToeGame game)
+    {
+        gameController = game;
+    }

+    public void UpdateCellText()
+    {
+        cellText.text = player == 1 ?
+"X" : "O";
+    }
+}

+This script is responsible for managing individual cells within the grid.
+It holds information about the cell's position, whether it's occupied, and which player has marked it.
+The SetPlayer method updates the cell's state and triggers the game logic to make a move.
+The UpdateCellText method updates the visual representation of the cell with "X" or "O" based on the player's mark.

+Attach this script to your cell prefab and make sure to link the cellText field to a UI Text element that displays the "X" or "O" on the cell.